BarbBobal/Weather-App/README.md

 ## Dependencies

-The project is a part of SheCodes workshop. https://www.shecodes.io/
+This project was builtas a part of SheCodes workshop. https://www.shecodes.io/